fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 ### 68. Establishment Address Locality
 **JSON Name:** `establishment_dependent_locality`
 **Data Type and Size:** String (256)
-**Description of Field and Reason for Collection:** ""•	The locality is an optional field that will be present in some addresses.
-Locality can help differentiate a small town, village or other area from a larger town or city nearby that populates the town field for that address.
-For example, 51 Kitchener Way, Shotley Gate, Ipswich, IP9 1RN helpfully indicates that Shotley Gate is not in Ipswich itself, but that Ipswich forms part of the postal routing.
-Data retrieved from the address record supplied by API call to the Postcoder service or entered by the food business operator user.""
+**Description of Field and Reason for Collection:** This is a legacy field, it is still presented within the data standard for any legacy integrations.
+This field may be removed from the standard at a later date and should not be used within any new integrations.
+This field is currently a mirror of estabishment_address_line_3
 **Source of Data:** Data entered or confirmed by the food business operator user.
 **Validation Rules:** Optional.
 **Validation Implemented in RAFB:** ASCII String.